ElenaBusch1/FrequentistFramework/README.md

 Most of the configuration is handled in scripts/config.py.

-To run the code, you will need to change config.py to have cdir be the directory that you set this up in.
+Important: To run the code, you will need to change config.py to have cdir be the directory that you set this up in.

 There are two main parts to config.py -- the backgrounds (samples) and the signals.
 If you want to add a new background file to fit, or a new signal, you will have to change these.